rusq/slackdump/doc/cli.rst

    timestamp of the latest message to fetch to
    (i.e. 2020-12-31T23:59:59).
 Same as above, but for upper boundary.

+\-emoji
+   enables the emoji download mode.
+Specify the target directory with ``-base``.

+\-emoji-failfast
+   enables the immediate failure of emoji download on any error, i.e. network failure or HTTP 404.
+If not specified, all network errors are printed on the screen and skipped.

 \-export name
    enables the mode of operation to "Slack Export" mode and sets the export directory to "name".
 To save to a ZIP file, add .zip extension, i.e.